crclark/graph-anns/README.md

     2. We can safely adopt rayon and get more flexible and easy-to-modify parallel code, at the cost of added verbosity for reduce operations.
     3. We can safely ignore rayon and get a small speedup for a reduce operation, for this toy use case.

+#### MAP_POPULATE vs no MAP_POPULATE on random, repeated access pattern

+Randomly initializing a NN-Descent data structure, with no MAP_POPULATE and one thread, it takes 245 seconds to initialize the first 3 million nodes.
+With MAP_POPULATE, it takes 198 seconds + 53 seconds to mmap = pretty much exactly the same amount of time.
+If we were running a server process, though, and we wanted to ensure low latency on the first request we serve, MAP_POPULATE would be useful to ensure that our cache was ready to go before we register ourself with the load balancer.

 ## Slightly original idea: search graph